Skip to content

 @renderdoc Which textures are bound at the currently selected draw?

-The participant reads your active Inspector selection (focused EID, draw call, sidebar resource) so natural references like "this draw" or "the current event" resolve automatically.
+Both flows can use your active Inspector selection (focused EID, draw call, sidebar resource), so natural references like "this draw" or "the current event" resolve automatically.

 Tool Description